 Admissions Requirements for Medical Laboratory Technician Programs

-Admission requirements for medical laboratory technician programs can vary based on the program and institution.
+Admission requirements for medical laboratory technician programs can vary by program and institution.
 Often, gaining admission to a community college or university is as simple as applying and having a high school diploma or GED.

 However, admission to medical laboratory technician programs is competitive and may have additional requirements such as prerequisite coursework, a minimum GPA, letters of recommendation, and CPR certification.